atulm18014/SmartcityDashboard-/README.md

 ![Screenshot from 2024-10-07 19-06-50](https://github.com/user-attachments/assets/b20c12b9-d0eb-4332-b98f-47a7754ff0a4)

--This is the Main page or Landing page of our website.
+-This is the Main page or Landing page of our website "SMART CITY DASHBOARD"

 ![Screenshot from 2024-10-07 19-07-15](https://github.com/user-attachments/assets/df575051-1648-46b9-81b8-242d88e4d77f)

 ![Screenshot from 2024-10-07 19-10-56](https://github.com/user-attachments/assets/febba54c-d21a-4d37-a524-5e452f1c0b8b)

--This is the pie chart for the GHG emissions.
+-This is the pie chart for the GHG emissions, highlighting the main gases—like Carbon Dioxide (CO2), Methane (CH4), and Nitrous Oxide (N2O)—along with their percentages (e.g., CO2 at 70%).

 ![Screenshot from 2024-10-07 19-10-40](https://github.com/user-attachments/assets/701966df-c847-4792-bb13-89713e26e8cb)
 ![Screenshot from 2024-10-07 19-10-29](https://github.com/user-attachments/assets/d7f2e777-0abb-49a0-a062-216f47dcf9fa)

--This is CO2 emission stats.
+-Total Emissions: Annually, over 36 billion metric tons of CO2 are released, primarily from fossil fuels, industrial processes, and land-use changes.
+-Major Contributors: China, the U.S., and the EU are the top emitters, with China accounting for about 28% of global emissions.
+-Trends: Global CO2 emissions have risen gradually due to industrialization, population growth, and increasing energy consumption, despite efforts to reduce them.
+## CO2 Emissions in India
+-Total Emissions: India is the third-largest emitter, contributing around 7% of global emissions (over 2.5 billion metric tons annually).
+-Sector Breakdown: The energy sector, particularly coal-fired plants, is the main source, followed by transportation, agriculture, and industry.
+-Growth Rate: Emissions are rising due to rapid urbanization and economic growth, highlighting the need for effective reduction policies.

 ![Screenshot from 2024-10-07 19-44-03](https://github.com/user-attachments/assets/aac6e867-05e8-4f75-a16e-c33df807db01)

--This is the Map.
+-We use MapBox to visualize Carbon Dioxide, Methane, and Nitrous Oxide emissions across regions.
+It generates interactive maps that help city planners and policymakers understand the distribution of greenhouse gases, enabling informed decisions for emission control and climate strategies.

 ---

 ## AI Integration